 1. Notes Not Detailed Enough?

-Having said that, Fitch doesn’t design these notes to be a replacement of the CFAI text (as in Schweser, for example), but as a supplement.
+Having said that, Fitch doesn’t design these notes to be a replacement for the CFAI text (as in Kaplan Schweser, for example) but as a supplement.
 The Fitch notes are great for this purpose.

 2. Question Banks Not as Structured